sudhendu-it/rass-gps/2-Part-1.-Raspberry-Pi-Setup.md

 This tutorial suggests using the current, latest release of Raspbian, nicknamed *Jessie*.
 You can use the previous version, nicknamed *Wheezy* as well, but keep in mind that the instructions will not be the same for both.

-If you're using Jessie, continue this tutorial with **Option 1**.
-If you have Wheezy and would like to upgrade to Jessie, here are some instructions.
-If you have Wheezy and want to stay with Wheezy, jump down to **Option 2**.
+If you're using Jessie, continue this tutorial skipping the Wheezy sections.
+If you have Wheezy and would like to upgrade to Jessie, [here are some instructions](https://github.com/InitialState/node-hub/wiki/Part-1.-Upgrade-to-Raspbian-Jessie).
+If you have Wheezy and want to stay with Wheezy, pay attention to the notes.

-#Option 1 (recommended)

 ###1.
 Installing Libraries